-Single-family residential, multi-family residential, manufactured residential dwelling units, recreational vehicle parks, sub-neighborhood commercial uses, recreational facilities in association with residential development, schools, and public services and facilities.
+Single-family residential, multi-family residential, manufactured residential dwelling units, recreational vehicles, recreational facilities in association with residential development, schools, and public services and facilities.

-Residential densities shall not exceed five dwelling units per acre.
+Low Density Residential lands may be developed at a density of one dwelling unit per acre up to five dwelling units per acre.
 If zoned Environmentally Sensitive, the density is one dwelling unit per ten acres.